Gochujang: History

-Shiyi xinjian (食醫心鑑), a mid-9th century Chinese document, recorded the Korean pepper paste as 苦椒醬 (lit. 'pepper paste').
+Shiyi xinjian (食醫心鑑), a mid-9th-century Chinese document, recorded the Korean pepper paste as 苦椒醬 (kǔ jiāo jiàng, lit. 'pepper paste').
 The second-oldest documentation of pepper paste is found in the 1433 Korean book Collected Prescriptions of Native Korean Medicines.
 Pepper paste is again mentioned in a 1445 medical encyclopedia named Compendia of Medical Prescriptions.
 However, all these sources are from the time before the actual chili peppers were introduced to Korea.

 Chili peppers, which originated in the Americas, were introduced to East Asia by Portuguese traders in the early 16th century.
 There is mention of a type of chili pepper brought to Korea found in Collected Essays of Jibong, an encyclopedia published in 1614.
 Farm Management, a book from c.
 1700, discussed the cultivation methods of chili peppers.

-The history of Sunchang gochujang's becoming a regional speciality dates back to the 14th century at the start of the Joseon Dynasty era (1392–1910) when the founder Yi Seong-gye made gochujang from the Sunchang region a part of Korean palace cuisine.When Yi Seong-gye, who went on to become the founder and first king of Joseon as King Taejo, was on a trip to Manilsa Temple to pray to the mountain god, he is said to have eaten a bowl of barley bibimbab (spicy mixed rice with vegetables) with gochujang that he found unforgettably delicious.
+The history of Sunchang gochujang as a regional specialty dates back to the 14th century, at the start of the Joseon Dynasty (1392–1910), when the founder Yi Seong-gye made gochujang from the Sunchang region a part of Korean palace cuisine.When Yi Seong-gye, who went on to become the founder and first king of Joseon as King Taejo, was on a trip to Manilsa Temple to pray to the mountain god, he is said to have eaten a bowl of barley bibimbab (spicy mixed rice with vegetables) with gochujang that he found unforgettably delicious.
 He loved it so much that he ordered it served to the royal family when he became king.
-Thus Sunchang gochujang gained fame as a regional specialty.In the 18th-century books, Somun saseol and Revised and Augmented Farm Management, gochujang is written as gochojang, using hanja characters 苦椒醬 and 古椒醬.
+Thus Sunchang gochujang gained fame as a regional specialty.
+In the 18th-century books Somun saseol and Revised and Augmented Farm Management, gochujang is written as gochojang, using hanja characters 苦椒醬 and 古椒醬.
 It is also mentioned that Sunchang County was renowned for its gochujang production.
 China and Japan, the countries with which Korea has historically shared the most culture and trade, do not include gochujang in their traditional cuisines.